 Johne’s Disease – Risk Level One.

-Every adult in both the Angus and Beef Shorthorn herds is tested annually for Johne’s.
+Every adult animal in both the pedigree and commercial herds is tested annually for Johne’s.

-All breeding females in the Chapelton herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
+All breeding females in the Chapelton pedigree and commercial herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
 Each sale animal is vaccinated for the protection and confidence of our customers.

 In 2017 some antibody positive calves were detected in our separate commercial herd.
 No antibody positive results have been detected in our pedigree cattle which reside on a separate property.

-We hope to regain accreditation after checking calves born in Spring 2018.
+We undertook to test all calves born in 2018 and found no virus or antibody positive results.
+We are now Scottish Government Negative and should regain CHECS Accreditation after checking calves born in Spring 2018.
 In the meantime, all sale animals will continue to be tested and vaccinated prior to sale.

 IBR – Herd Vaccinating